 Many evenings, her healthy-eating intentions had fallen by the wayside.
 Sometimes it was pizza with family.
 Sometimes it was drinks with friends.
 Sometimes it was a whole batch of cookies all by her lonesome.
-Often it was at least two out of three – especially on weekends, though there was usually a Wednesday or Thursday thrown in there as well.
+Often it was at least two out of three – especially on weekends.

 Unsurprisingly, such indulgences didn’t leave Olivia looking or feeling her best.

 And yet, she was all about the exercise – belonged to two gyms and one hot yoga studio, went on daily beach runs, and regularly worked out more than an hour a day.